FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_networkZones/_index.md

 The following topics describe the streaming deployment and describe managing the Transaction Manager (TM), protocol, and proxy server communication:

--   <a href="" class="MCXref xref">Streaming deployment</a> - Describes {{< SecureTransport/securetransportname >}} streaming deployment.
+-   [Streaming deployment]() - Describes {{< SecureTransport/securetransportname >}} streaming deployment.
--   <a href="t_st_networkzones" class="MCXref xref">Manage the communication across Transaction Manager, protocol and proxy servers</a> - Describes managing the Transaction Manager (TM), protocol, and proxy server communication and provides how-to instructions for configuring the Transaction Manager (TM), protocol, and proxy server communication.
+-   [Manage the communication across Transaction Manager, protocol and proxy servers](t_st_networkzones) - Describes managing the Transaction Manager (TM), protocol, and proxy server communication and provides how-to instructions for configuring the Transaction Manager (TM), protocol, and proxy server communication.